 “Charitable Planning in a Time of Uncertainty” AND “Ethical Considerations in Talking with Clients about Charitable Giving Options.”

-Please join us for the EPCLV and LVCF joint event on Thursday, October 7th at the Homewood Suites in Center Valley.
+Please join us for the EPCLV and LVCF joint event on Thursday, October 7th for a virtual presentation.

 2:00-4:15 PM Program

 Two continuing education credits have been approved for CFP, Pennsylvania Insurance, CPA, CTFA and PACE. *Due to the virtual nature of the program, CLE credits are not being offered.

 Module 1: “Charitable Planning in a Time of Uncertainty”